nodeschool/nyc/README.md

 - [Gautam Arora](https://twitter.com/gautam) and the rest of the [NYC JavaScript](https://nyc.js.org/) team + community for maintaining the NodeSchool NYC meetup previously.
 - [NodeSchool SF](https://nodeschool.io/sanfrancisco/) and [NodeSchool Oakland](https://nodeschool.io/oakland/) for the work they've done on their NodeSchool website template, which we're now using 💕

+## Checklist for organizers

+- Venue:
+ - Directions, where's the entrance, which floor
+ - Special security?
+We always collect real names and ask attendees to bring IDs
+ - Signs
+ - Food: vegetarian options
+ - Drinks: non alcoholic options
+ - Gender neutral restrooms
+- Bring white stickers and markers for name tags
+- Bring post its in different colors.
+Used by attendees to indicate that they need help